Fix version mismatch errors

 docker-compose down

-# Update docker-compose.yml with compatible version
+# Update docker-compose.yml with compatible version, then restart

 docker-compose up -d

-Update the compilerβ
+Update the compiler

 Download and install the compatible compiler version from the Compact releases.